Audiveris/audiveris/docs/_pages/ui_tools/shortcuts.md

 ---
 layout: default
-title: Shortcuts
+title: Shortcuts for inter addition
-parent: Manual Edition
+parent: UI Tools
-nav_order: 6
+nav_order: 4
 ---
-## Shortcuts
+## Shortcuts for inter addition
 {: .no_toc }

-In order to make editing easier there are a couple of keyboard short-cuts that allow to assign interpretations to selected glyphs.
+In order to make editing easier, there are a few keyboard short-cuts that allow to assign interpretations to selected glyphs.

 They all work with 2 keyboard strokes: